 These Portobello Mushroom Wraps with Creamy Coleslaw will really surprise you!
 The creamy and tangy combo of the mushrooms and coleslaw come together in a unique and flavorful way!

-Portobello mushroom wraps with creamy coleslaw are so packed with flavor that adding anything else would be gilding the lily.
-That being said, if you like a bit of spice, you can add a strip or sriracha or spicy mustard to the mix.
-Even with the quick sauté of the mushrooms—which lend a “meatiness” to these wraps, these should take no more than 10 minutes per wrap to make.
+These wraps are so packed with flavor that adding anything else would be gilding the lily.
+That being said, if you like a bit of spice, you can add a bit of sriracha or spicy mustard to the mix.
+Even with the time it takes to sauté the mushrooms—which lend a “meatiness” to these wraps—these wraps should take no more than 10 minutes to make.

 The ingredients you’ll use, below, are enough to make 3 to 4 wraps, but you can make one or two if that’s all you need.

-- 2 large portobello mushroom caps (or use pre-sliced; about 8 ounces)
+- 2 large portobello mushroom caps sliced, about 8 oz

-- Teriyaki or other flavorful Asian sauce like ponzu (or see note)
+- teriyaki or other flavorful Asian sauce like ponzu (see note)

-1 Cut the portobello caps into 1/4-inch-thick slices.
+- Cut the portobello caps into ¼ inch-thick slices.

-3 Meanwhile, combine the slaw (or half of the slaw if you have a 16-ounce bag) with vegan mayo to your liking.
-This will be too much slaw for two wraps, but you can store what’s left over and use as a salad the next day.
+- Meanwhile, combine the slaw (or half of the slaw if you have a 16 oz bag) with vegan mayo to your liking.
+This will be too much slaw for two wraps, but you can store what’s left over and use it as a salad the next day.